 The guilty plea of Joe Gargan, CEO of The Pension Company, to embezzlement of $8 million intended for the purchase of annuities to fund minor's settlements would give anyone who has done business with The Pension Company from 2014-2020 reason to be concerned.
 Gargan's despicable crime also cost the taxpayers to pay all over again, and more, because the annuities had to be funded all over again at a higher cost due to interest rate shifts.
 But it was a unique set of circumstances that brought it about and they are highly unusual.

-Why traditional procedures to establish a structured settlement make such a theft impossible.
+Why traditional procedures to establish a structured settlement make a Gargan-Style theft impossible.